Start a Brokerage in Local Securities Business in Dubai

 Brokerage in local securities refers to the activity of acting as an intermediary in the buying and selling of shares, bonds, and other financial instruments listed on UAE domestic exchanges.
 This is a regulated activity that requires proper licensing and, where applicable, coordination with the Securities and Commodities Authority (SCA).

-The Business Licence under activity code 6612.99 permits the holder to engage in brokerage activities related to local securities markets.
+The Business License under activity code 6612.99 permits the holder to engage in brokerage activities related to local securities markets.
 This includes:

 Acting as an intermediary for clients buying and selling listed securities on UAE exchanges